nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all clashes of internship Event dates.
-2. AddressBook shows a list of dates that have clashes and the Events that clashed.
+2. TinS shows a list of dates that have clashes and the Events that clashed.

     Use case ends.